 Materials And Construction

 Many boots that are made for wider feet are made from more durable materials, particularly leather and this is excellent in many ways.
-These hiking boots will stand the test of time and will be excellent for keeping your feet in place, preventing any injuries.
+These hiking boots will stand the test of time and will be excellent for keeping your feet in place and preventing any injuries.
 However, since leather is such a robust material, you will need to break the shoes in before wearing them out on the trail.
 It is recommended that you break in your boots for between two and four weeks before really unleashing their potential so if you’re in a hurry, you might want to think about this.

 That being said, it is vital to make sure that the shoes you buy are going to give the proper support and if this means having to break them in, it is likely worth it.